May 21–May 22, 2026 – POSTER SESSION

 14.

-1Institute of Biophysics, Biological Research Centre, Szeged
+1Institute of Biophysics, HUN-REN BRC Szeged, Szeged

-5Interdisciplinary Centre of Natural Products, University of Szeged, Szeged
+3Institute of Physics, University of Szeged, Szeged

 hexagon